NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: NuTime

 \subsection{Architecture Overview}

-To build the pretraining model for time-series analysis, we exploit the general-purpose Transformer~\citep{vaswani2017attention}, as it has been successfully adopted in natural language, speech and vision.
+To build the pretraining model for time-series analysis, we exploit the general-purpose Transformer~\citep{vaswani2017attention,nie2023patchtst}, as it has been successfully adopted in natural language, vision and time-series.
 The idea is to convert the input sequence into a set of tokens and then feed the tokens into the Transformer architecture.
 An extra \texttt{[CLS]} token is inserted at position $0$ in the input, and an MLP head is appended after the Transformer encoder for classification.
 In the following, we will assume the time-series data to be univariate for simplicity.
 The extension to the multivariate case is explained in Section~\ref{sec:multivar}.

 The overall architecture for NuTime is depicted in Figure~\ref{architecture}.
-We follow the tokenization process in the Vision Transformer~\citep{dosovitskiy2020image} by splitting the time-series sequence into non-overlapping windows.
-Given the numerical challenges we described earlier, it is not feasible to embed each window using a simple linear layer.
-Instead, we may assume that data within each window has a single scale of variation given the window size is small.
+Each time-series sequence is split into non-overlapping windows in a similar fashion to non-overlapping patches used in Vision Transformers~\cite{dosovitskiy2020image}.
+Given the numerical challenges described earlier, it is not feasible to embed each window using a simple linear layer.
+Instead, we may assume that data within each window has a single scale of variation given the window size is sufficiently small.
 We normalize each window by its mean and std, then represent the window by three factors: the normalized shape, the mean scalar, and the std scalar.
 We concatenate the normalized shape embedding and the two scalar embeddings, and further project the concatenated one to the feature dimension of the Transformer.
 The resultant embedding is treated as an input token.
 After being added with a positional encoding, it is fed to the Transformer encoder.

 The normalized shape can be easily embedded with a linear layer and a layer normalization.
 However, embedding scalar values of unknown scales of variations is less obvious.